 - Household – blankets, curtains, hairdryers, ironing boards, mattresses, textiles, white goods, and wire and cable insulation and

-- Soil – asbestos-contaminated soil, this could contain a range of asbestos contaminants including historic burying of asbestos
+- Soil – asbestos-contaminated soil, this could contain a range of asbestos contaminants including the historic burying of asbestos

 Are collection and disposal the same or are they different?